 Proposed request is for a residential development that includes both detached homes on individual lots (single-dwelling residential) and duplex lots.
-This request is being considered concurrently with a comprehensive plan amendment to amend Chapter 7 of Horizon 2020 and a request to rezone approximately 10 acres to RM12D as a transition between the proposed RS7 and the remaining IBP District north of Legends Drive.
+This request is being considered concurrently with a Comprehensive Plan Amendment to amend Chapter 7 of Horizon 2020 and a request to rezone approximately 10 acres to RM12D as a transition between the proposed RS7 and the remaining IBP District north of Legends Drive.

-Z-17-00079 25.4 Acres to RS7 Z-17-00080 10.0 Acres to RM12D
+Z-17-00079: 25.4 AC to RS7 Z-17-00080: 10.0 AC to RM12D

-Figure 1: Applicant Request
+Figure 1: Applicant's Proposed Zoning